yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 Windows 3.1 is relatively easier to setup once the DOS foundation is firmly established.

-Only a few more drivers has to be added.
+Only a few more drivers have to be added.

 #### Networking